python-qds/qdscreen/ci_tools/Readme-travis.md

 - modify the relative path to the generated file by adding 'ci_tools/' in front of 'github_travis_rsa_...enc'.
 - git add the generated file 'github_travis_rsa_...enc' but DO NOT ADD the private key

 Note: if you find bug 'no implicit conversion of nil intro String' as mentioned [here](https://github.com/travis-ci/travis.rb/issues/190#issuecomment-377823703), [here](https://github.com/travis-ci/travis.rb/issues/585#issuecomment-374307229) and especially [here](https://github.com/travis-ci/travis.rb/issues/586) it can either be a network proxy error (check that http_proxy is not set...) or a ruby/travis cli version issue.
 Or worse: an openssl version issue (you check check with wireshark).
-Best is to reinstall at least the gems: `rvm gemset empty` and then `gem install travis ...` (see above).
-Note that reinstalling ruby takes a *lot* more time than reinstalling the gems :).
+Best is to build the docker container locally to be sure to get the latest version of ruby and travis cli.

 source:
    * https://djw8605.github.io/2017/02/08/deploying-docs-on-github-with-travisci/ (rejecting https://docs.travis-ci.com/user/deployment/pages/ as this would grant full access to travis)